s-pyadyshev/beat-em-up-world/README.md

   - Sleeping Dogs?
   - SpikeOut
   - STAY COOL, KOBAYASHI-SAN!: A RIVER CITY RANSOM STORY
+  - Streets of Rage 4
   - Tekken 3 (Tekken Force mode)
   - The Bouncer
   - The friends of Ringo Ishikawa
+  - The Shadow (SNES Prototype)
   - The TakeOver
   - Urban Reign
   - Yakuza series?